roblisy/raspberry_pi_lights/Readme.md

 ### Configuration

-Most things should be controable using variables.
+Most things should be controllable using variables.

     sleep_seconds = number of seconds to sleep code execution in the loop mins_before_sunset = number of minutes prior to sunset to turn the lights on